-Many of us have behaviour patterns we would like to change; from seemingly innocuous things such as biting our nails, drinking too many sodas or hoarding objects we just don’t need, to more damaging activities such as self-harming, alcoholism or gambling.
-Some behaviours seem so deeply entrenched that they have become a part of us, and we don’t think we can ever change them, such as stammering and bruxism (teeth grinding).
+Many of us have behaviour patterns we would like to change, from biting our nails, to drinking too many sodas or hoarding objects we just don’t need, to activities such as self-harming, alcoholism or gambling.
+Some behaviours are so deeply entrenched in our personality that they have become a part of us, and we don’t think we can ever change them, such as stammering and bruxism (teeth grinding).

 But all these behaviours are actually just habits, which have been programmed in to our subconscious brain as a result of our own repetitive actions at some point in our life.
 Just as we have become programmed by our subconscious, to act in a certain way, we can “de-programme” our subconscious, using clinical hypnotherapy.